apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 ## Step 4: Create the Store

-After configuring both catalog and order in google sheet, now we can head to [Chopin](https://telescope.apiobuild.com/app/chopin) to setup our store.
-Enter the following information to the cooresponding fields.
-You can update this information anytime (except store name and google sheet urls) and the updates will be reflected in real time.
+After configuring both catalog and order in waitress app, we can head to [Chopin](https://telescope.apiobuild.com/app/chopin) to create our store.
+Enter the following information to the corresponding fields.
+You can update this information anytime (except store name and google sheet URLs) and the updates will be reflected in real-time.

 **Customize Your Store**